fede-giorgi/Markowitz-Portfolio-Optimization/README.md

-# 📈 Markowitz Portfolio Optimization
+# Markowitz Portfolio Optimization

+## Overview

-This project applies **Modern Portfolio Theory (MPT)** to real financial data.
+This project applies Modern Portfolio Theory (MPT) to real financial data.
-It starts with the **analysis of individual ETFs**, studying their return distributions, and then moves to the construction of optimal portfolios.
+It starts with the analysis of individual ETFs, studying their return distributions, and then moves to the construction of optimal portfolios.

 ---

 ## ETF Analysis